Tips on Sealing and Maintaining Wood Decks

 Maintaining Your Deck Starts With Sealers

-Here are 5 key tips to maintaining your outdoor deck:
+Here are 5 key tips for maintaining your outdoor deck:

 - Determine the type of wood your deck is made of.